MehmetZahidGenc/Deep-Learning-Resources/GANs Tutorials/Image Denoising-pix2pix/README.md

 # Image Denoising

 :man_technologist: Notebook does not work with gpu, gpu support will be added.
-Output send cpu, so input and output cannot compute same machine.
+Output send to cpu, so input and output cannot compute in same machine.

 * Input Image